Can you time the markets?

 But if the question is: is the Euro likely to get stronger this year?
 Or is Biotech a good bet for the next few months, don’t be scared to tell the truth.

 It could be a “maybe or “maybe not”.
 And you can still structure a portfolio accordingly.

 There’s a quote I saw recently from a prominent writer and blogger called James Altucher that caught my attention and that is:

 We’re so conditioned to read from people who pretend to “know” that we forget the beauty of “I don’t know.”

 Whether or not you rate him as a source of information – I’m actually ambivalent – he makes a great point.

-Like most salesmen, financial product salesmen are trained to never say “I don’t know”, as it looks weak or incompetent and can jeopardise the impression they work so hard to build in that pin-striped, three-piece suit.
+Like most salesmen, financial product salesmen are trained to never say “I don’t know”, as it looks weak or incompetent and can jeopardise the impression they work so hard to build in their pin-striped, three-piece suits.

 “Always have an opinion and always make sure you look like you know what you’re talking about”, I remember being told.
 “You have to look convincing.”